 Feeling relaxed and ready for this week.
 Lots going on after coming back from vacation.
-Dentists appointments, dr. appointments, and sneaking in more activities before the summer is over.
+Dentists appointments,

 We were thinking that we would leave the pine beams exposed in that section of the basement and then do a regular ceiling in the others.